arad1367/arad1367/README.md

 - 🔭 I’m currently working on [a local RAG AI project and have several public apps featured on my Hugging Face page.
 Feel free to check them out!](https://huggingface.co/arad1367)

-- 🌱 I’m currently learning **I am currently advancing my expertise in deep AI applications within natural language processing and computer vision.
+- 🌱 I’m **currently advancing my expertise in deep AI applications within natural language processing and computer vision.
 Concurrently, I am investigating the application of machine learning techniques to real-time analysis.**

 - 👨‍💻 All of my projects are available at [https://arad1367.pythonanywhere.com/about](https://arad1367.pythonanywhere.com/about)